 Although I spent a lot of my formative years being angry, it would go on to take many years for my father to admit that out of his children I was the most kind, caring and considerate.
 In order to become accepted I seemed to conform more than any of my other siblings.

-My mother tried to deal with me but couldn’t cope.
+My mum tried to deal with me but couldn’t cope.
 I was always being singled out to do exercises, but it was always at a time when my siblings were doing something they wanted to do.
 It was never when they were doing homework.
 I wasn’t comfortable doing exercises and nine times out of ten ‘I would fight the system and become angry’ at the injustice of it all.

-My mother would tell me I couldn’t have a pretty face without a pretty leg.
+My mum would tell me I couldn’t have a pretty face without a pretty leg.
 Again, I didn’t understand the concept because nothing was ever explained.
 Questions never seemed to be asked about my condition and how the condition presented itself and why.
 But I now have my medical records with a diagnosis of Spastic Monoparesis at the age of 2 and although the diagnosis was wrong because I have two limbs affected, it was still a diagnosis I didn’t know about.

 There was no working muscle from the hip to the ankle.
 I have a drop foot and a leg length difference from the knee to the ankle, which explains why as a child I would drag my leg and walk toe heel all the time.
 Going out for walks my father used to walk behind me telling me to stop dragging my leg and pick my foot up, but he will have known that wasn’t something I could do.
 As time went by, and as a consequence of that, I would struggle with walking in and out of rooms, for fear of people watching me.